camomile-project/mediaeval/proposal/README.md

 A mix of experienced and early-career researchers is recommended.
 Note that your task team ￼can add members after the proposal has been accepted.
 ```
+The Computer Science Laboratory for Mechanics and Engineering Sciences (LIMSI) participated as team leader of the QCOMPERE consortium for the REPERE challenge.
+In the context of the CAMOMILE project (Collaborative Annotation of multi-modal, multi-Lingual and Multi-media documents) it will organize the evaluation and the post-annotation for this new task.

+The National Laboratory of Metrology and Testing (LNE) is a French reference laboratory responsible for carrying out measurement and testing products of all kinds.
+LNE was responsible of the evaluation of the REPERE challenge.
+It have an advisory role on the evaluation protocol. (to be confirmed)

+The French for National Audiovisual Institute (INA) is a repository of all French radio and television audiovisual archives.
+It have an advisory role with a point of view of an archist (to be confirmed)